All Products

 Development operations in different types of compute engines are performed based on workflows in DataStudio.
 Therefore, before you create a node, you must create a workflow.
 For more information, see Create a workflow.

-• An SSH data source is added.
+• An SSH data source is created.

 Note